More and more companies are looking for people who can do transcription jobs from home.

 The pay for this work is a quarter penny per transcribed word.

-Once you become comfortable with this format, you could be promoted to Quicktate’s sibling site, iDictate, which deals with audio files longer than 5 minutes and pays half a penny per transcribed word and offers longer assignments.
+Once you become comfortable with this format, you could be promoted to Quicktate’s sibling site, iDictate, which deals with audio files longer than 5 minutes, pays half a penny per transcribed word, and offers longer assignments.

 This company offers a number of client services, including captioning, subtitles, translation, and transcription.